Documentation

 To reuse an expired scheduled request:

-3. Update the schedule and set up a new schedule.
+3. (Optional) Update the schedule.

-4. Click Re-activate.
+4. Click Reactivate.

 In This Document